SkoolNotes/Taproot/2020MATH530/KBe20math530flo10.md

 ## Span of vectors (example 2.6)
 - When it's two vectors, you'd expect the span to be a 2d plane unless the vectors are parallel
+	- In other words, if they are linear combinations or scalar multiples of one another
 - That probably generalizes to higher and lower dimensions

 ---